YuanGongND/gopt/README.md

 Add your model to ``gopt/src/models/``, modify ``gopt/src/models/__init__.py`` and ``gopt/src/traintest.py`` to include your model.
 Then just follow the [instructions](#Train-and-evaluate-GOPT-with-speechocean-762-dataset).
 You can skip step 1 and 2 by using our intermediate data files.

  ## Contact
 If you have a question, please bring up an issue (preferred) or send me an email yuangong@mit.edu.
+For questions regarding the Kaldi recipe (e.g., how to generate GOP feature for a single wav file), please kindly check the issues of the Kaldi GOP recipe at [[here]](https://github.com/kaldi-asr/kaldi/issues?q=is%3Aissue+gop).